passes-org/passes/docs/index.md

 ### Interoperability
 If two parties support the same pass request type, they're compatible.
 Since integration happens on the client, there's no need for canonical addresses or authorities.

+### ABI stability
+The core ABI for making pass requests is designed in order to remain stable as use cases for pass requests change and adoption progresses.

+At its core, the protocol merely assumes a client-side interface for sending request bytes and asynchronously returning result bytes.
+This way, versioning can happen on a per-request-type basis.

 ::: warning Writing In Progress
 The content below this message is incomplete or needs editing.
 :::

+## Use Cases

+Passes allows apps to make "pass requests" directly to users on the client, which get presented out-of-band by their browser for them to review, and if they accept, a result is sent back to the requesting app.

+Use cases for pass requests include:
+- Sign in, account creation, accountless user recognition
+- Permissions requests
+- Cryptographic attestations
+- Features backed by blockchains and other systems requiring client-side signatures

+## How are pass requests presented and handled?

+Passes is designed to work across platforms.
+To use pass requests on the web today, developers can use the `@passes/polyfill` package.
+The polyfill implements client-side support for pass requests by making a top-level HTTP POST request to `passes.org/request` containing the request body. `passes.org/request` then redirects the user to their "Pass Provider".

+A Pass Provider is a web application the user chooses to use to handle pass requests.
+Anyone can create a Pass Provider, and sites that make pass requests are agnostic to which one a user uses.

+Passes specifies a client-side interface for making a request and asynchronously returning a result. _What_ actually receives, presents and handles a request and _how_ a result is returned is up to the implementation of the client.

 ## Related Technologies